 Interface Function Signal indicator Each corresponds to a channel of output signal.
-An indicator is on when the Signal indicator output is valid, and it is off when the output is invalid.
-User output terminal 16 outputs Local expansion frontend Connecte to frontend modules, disalleuring het augenring interface Connects to frontend modules, disallowing hot swapping.
-Local expansion backend Connecte to be alread an adular disallaring but arranging interface Connects to backend modules, disallowing hot swapping.
+An indicator is on when the output is valid, and it is off when the output is invalid.
+User output terminal 16 outputs Local expansion frontend Connects to frontend modules, disallowing hot swapping. interface Local expansion backend Connects to backend modules, disallowing hot swapping. interface

-3.4.3 Analog input module
+3.4.3 AX-EM-0016DN digital output module